oviney/containerized-pipeline/README.md

 # Dockerizing Jenkins - Declarative Build Pipeline With SonarQube Analysis
 Dockerizing Jenkins, learn to run Jenkins on Docker, and automate plugin installation, Java and Maven tool configuration, and more.

+# Let's talk briefly about what we mean by `Declarative` Pipeline
+A declarative pipeline adds a powerful set of automation tools onto Jenkins, supporting use cases that span from simple continuous integration to comprehensive continuous delivery pipelines.
+The steps to build, test, and deliver each application become part of the application itself, stored in a Jenkinsfile.

+Jenkins Pipeline execution engine supports two DSL syntaxes: Scripted Pipeline and Declarative Pipeline.
+Scripted Pipeline allows users to code their Pipelines using a Groovy DSL.
+Declarative Pipeline replaces Groovy variable assignments, control structures, loops, and exception handling with a predefined structure and model to allow users of all experience levels to quickly create consistent, concise Pipelines without learning Groovy.

 # Scope of Tutorial
 In this tutorial, I am going to demonstrate: